mrrobottrax/CGPractical/README.md

 We didn't add the build as a release because there wasn't enough time.

-We decided to import a rim light as our first shader because the rim light will happen when the player takes damage highlighting the player as red, and a toon shader because the game is a cartoony game and it brings the character to life.
-For the post processing, we decided to important a blood affect to give feedback to the player when they are hit.

-Explanation for the shaders:

-Properties within the Toon Rim Shader:

-Color: Identifies the base color.
-RampTex: Shading and adding textures like shadows.
+# Shader 1: Rim light
+(Rim Light.shader)

+Intended to highlight the enemy with a red glow.
+Can also be used to show enemy or player taking damage.

+## Properties:

+_MainTex (Main Tex): The main texture used for the model.
-RimColor: The color of the rim.
+_RimColor (Rim Color): The color of the rim lighting effect.
-RimPower: How strong the rim will be.

-Input for the Toon Rim Shader:

-ViewDir: The location we’re looking at it from.
-MainTex: Tracks where our colors will go on the object.

-Lighting Toon Ramp:

-What should be light and dark.
-Makes things smoother.
-Makes it look cartoony.

-Surf glowing outline:

-Base color and finds out where the edges are.
-Makes the edges glow with rim color and how bright it is with rim power.

-Damage Effect:
+_RimIntensity (Rim Intensity): A multiplier to make the rim light appear brighter.
+_RimPower (Rim Power): The exponent used for the rim lighting.

+# Shader 2: Toon Shader
+(Toon Shader.shader)

+Gives the objects in the game a cartoonish feel.

+## Properties:

+_MainTex (Main Tex): The main texture used for the model.
+_RampTex(Ramp Texture): The texture used filter the lighting.
+The right side represents the colour of full brightness.
+The left represents full darkness.

+# Post Processing Effect: Damage Bleed
 Damage.shadergraph

 Pressing SPACE will cause a damage effect to appear.
 This affect causes to screen to turn red, and an image to be overlayed on top.
+This is driven by the _Damage property of the material.

+This shader is applied fullscreen.

+## Properties:

+_Blood (Blood): The blood overlay texture to use when taking damage.
-The property _Damage can be used to change the intensity of the effect.
+_Damage (Damage): A range from 0-1 specifying the intensity of the effect.
+Intended to fade from 1 to 0 after taking a hit.